 Spoiler Alert!
 If you read any of these commentaries, you will find out everything about a book, because I stop every few chapters and write in detail about it all as I read.
 I’m not trying simply to remember the book, but to recreate the experience of reading it.
 Most of the books I read are novels, but not all of them.

 The name is taken from Philip K Dick’s short story We Can Remember It For You Wholesale, later adapted for the cinema in Paul Verhoeven’s Total Recall.
-At the centre of the story is the unreliability of memory.
-And, in the case of the movie, graphic violence.
+At the centre of the story is the unreliability of memory, which is why I started to write these commentaries in the first place.

 What I’m reading now:

 The Promise—Damon Galgut